dukethis/HTTP/README.md

 # HTTP
 HTTP.py : A simple HTTP request cli interface

 Yet another HTTP request tool.
-This one is derived from the python native *urllib3.PoolManager* (https://urllib3.readthedocs.io/en/latest/reference/urllib3.poolmanager.html).
+This one is derived from the python native **urllib3.PoolManager** (https://urllib3.readthedocs.io/en/latest/reference/urllib3.poolmanager.html).

 It provides a set of essential functionalities when requesting on the web.

-If you got there searching about a nice HTTP cli tool (but no necessarly python made) : check *curl* and the more recent *http*.
+If you got there searching about a nice HTTP cli tool (but no necessarly python made) : check **curl** and the more recent **http**.

+## Personnal usage

+I put this script in a directory which is part of the **PATH** environment variable.
+It uses the **-x** execution mode like : `$ sudo chmod +x HTTP.py`.
+The script is callable from any other place when you have **PATH** loaded in your environment.

 ## Help Menu
 ```